Introduction

 Bounciness

 This parameter is used to make bodies bounce.
-A value of 0 means no bounciness (e.g., a ball falling on the ground will not bounce), a value of 1 means high bounciness (e.g., a ball falling on the ground will bounce indefinitely).
+A value of 0 means no bounciness (e.g., a ball falling on the ground will not bounce), and a value of 1 means high bounciness (e.g., a ball falling on the ground will bounce indefinitely).

 Color